min69u/Reforestation/README.md

-## What type of music do balloons hate?
-Pop music!
+## What do you do when your bunny gets wet?
+You get your hare dryer.